 It takes a village to make the Central Valley Honor Flight happen, but the reward is immense.
 Veterans are able to experience the long-overdue tribute to their service.
 Fresno Christian Schools is eager about raising as much money as possible for Central Valley Honor Flight during the 39th Annual Homecoming, Oct.
 7-11, 2024.

 Each dollar is one dollar closer to sending a veteran to D.C. before it is too late.
-FCS has a live link for donations There will also be in-person donations at the Homecoming game at 6 p.m.
+FCS has a live link for donations that will close after homecoming.
+There will also be in-person donations at the big event game, 6 p.m.
 Oct.
 11, 2024.

 To read more stories from the Veterans on board Central Valley Honor Flight #29, The Feather will be releasing a new story each day leading up the the big event.
 Please be sure to check daily for updates.
 If you are interested in being a guardian or signing up a veteran for an upcoming flight be sure to visit the CVHF home page.